Rohit Pujari

-Rohit Pujari is the representative of Rairakhol Vidhan Sabha Constituency.
-He is a politician from Odisha, India.
-He is a member of the Biju Janata Dal political party.
-He is currently the deputy chief whip, Odisha Government.
-He also served as Deputy Chief whip, Odisha Government from 2014 to 2019.
+Rohit Pujari is an Indian politician from Odisha.
+He represented Rairakhol in Odisha Legislative Assembly from 2014 to 2024.
+He is a member of the Biju Janata Dal.
+He is former Minister of Higher Education Government of Odisha.

+He also served as Deputy Chief whip, Odisha Government from 2014 to 2021.
 Pujari also served as chairman, Odisha Lift Irrigation Corporation from 2009 to 2014.
 Prior to joining BJD in 2009, he was the president of the Odisha Pradesh Youth Congress and AICC member.